julianbrowne/apache-anywhere/readme.md

 Apache log and tmp files are created at ``/tmp/{process_id}/``

     apache clean 8123                   // cleans up all temp files created by process on 8123

+    apache stats                        // provides stats about the permanent apache config in etc
+                                        // useful to check what's already running on what port